ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 * `new_sem` : makes a new `sem_node` for the cursor variable with `SEM_TYPE_STRUCT`
   * set the `sptr` field using the discovered shape

-Note: `name_ast->sem` isn't actually used for anything but it is helpful for debugging.
-If the AST is printed it shows the original unmodified semantic type which can be helpful.
+>NOTE: `name_ast->sem` isn't actually used for anything but it is helpful for debugging.
+If the AST is printed it
+>shows the original unmodified semantic type which can be helpful.

 Briefly `sem_find_shape_def` does these steps: